Talkdesk/api/integrations/contact-synchronization/README.md

 ## Steps

-1. Process the "auth" request fields to configure own external system client authorization parameters.
+1. Process the "auth" request fields to configure own external service client authorization parameters.

-2. Process `synchronization_checkpoint` and `offset` "meta" fields to prepare request to be made to the external system:
+2. Process `synchronization_checkpoint` and `offset` "meta" fields to prepare request to be made to the external service:

     * If no `synchornization_checkpoint` is sent, do a full contact retrieval.
     * If no `offset` is sent, retrieve the first page of contacts.

-3. Make a request to the external system and convert the result to Talkdesk's contact format, as displayed in the response below.
+3. Make a request to the external service and convert the result to Talkdesk's contact format, as displayed in the response below.

 4. Return contacts in ascending order, sorted by whatever field you deem as useful to use as a checkpoint.